-- (1) Application. - (A) This rule shall apply throughout St. Louis City and Jefferson, St. Charles, Franklin and St. Louis Counties. - (B) This rule applies to all installations which have the uncontrolled potential to emit more than two hundred fifty kilograms (250 kg) per day or one hundred (100) tons per year of volatile organic compounds (VOCs) from the manufacture of paints, varnishes, lacquers, enamels and other allied surface coating products. - (2) Definitions of certain terms specified in this rule may be found in 10 CSR 10-6.020. - (3) General.
-No owner or operator of a manufacturing installation subject to this rule and producing the products listed in section (1) shall cause or allow the manufacture of these products unless the operating equipment meets the requirements contained in this rule and without adhering to operating procedures specified in this rule and operating procedures recommended by the equipment manufacturer and approved by the director.
+- (A) This rule applies throughout St. Louis City and Jefferson, St. Charles, Franklin, and St. Louis Counties. - (B) This rule applies to all installations which have the uncontrolled potential to emit more than two hundred fifty kilograms (250 kg) per day or one hundred (100) tons per year of volatile organic compounds (VOCs) from the manufacturing of paints, varnishes, lacquers, enamels, and other allied surface coating products.